-There is a huge industry around supplements to help you ‘cure’ diseases and ‘flush out’ toxins.
-But many supplement companies market their products without solid evidence to support their claims.
-But don’t believe everything that you hear.
+There is a huge supplements industry claiming to help ‘cure’ diseases and ‘flush out’ toxins.
+But there is often little evidence to support these claims.
+Don’t believe everything that you hear.
 Supplements for DiabetesNinaGhamrawi

 Some refer to this type of diabetes as “type 1.5 diabetes" because it’s not type 1 or type 2 but is similar to both diseases.What is Latent Autoimmune Diabetes in Adults (LADA)?CarrieMccorkindale

-Whether you are newly diagnosed with diabetes or a veteran at diabetes management, it’s important to understand how alcohol affects your blood sugar.
-This article provides you with an overview of what happens in the body when you drink alcohol, how alcohol affects blood sugar levels, and what you can do to make sure you are able to enjoy a drink or two without compromising your health.
+What happens in the body when you drink alcohol, can affect your health.
+Here's what you can do to make sure you are able to enjoy a drink or two and keep your health on track.
 How Alcohol Affects Blood SugarBrookeMarsal

 People that have type 1 diabetes find that having a routine, eating a nutritious and healthy diet at regular scheduled times, physical activity and taking medication (insulin) can keep blood sugars within range.Type 1 Diabetes Treatment OptionsCarrieMccorkindale

 Dreaming of the future and planning a family can be very exciting.
 Preconception planning, planning before pregnancy, helps to make sure that both you and your baby are healthy during and after pregnancy.
 This is especially important for women who have diabetes.
 Read this article if you would like to learn more!Preconception Planning with DiabetesBrookeMarsal